BeTomorrow/sync-wording-dart/README.md

 ### Starting row for values

-By default, the first row is considered as a header, valid keys and translations start at the second row.
+By default, the first row is considered as a header, and valid keys and translations start at the second row.
-If you GoogleSheet document is not in this format, you can specify the row from which translations will be taken in account:
+If your Google Sheets document is not in this format, you can specify the row from which translations will be taken into account:

 ```yaml
 sheet_start_index: 3 # default : 2